resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 this is to get those who don't have AAF credentials to pair with someone who does…

-The first time you log on to the Research Cloud dashboard, you get given a **free** project/tenant, with three-months worth of time if you run it to the maximum.
+The first time you log on to the Research Cloud dashboard, you get given a **free** project/tenant, with three-months worth of time if you run it all the time.
+If you don't, it should last a bit longer!

 But if you keep your machines on the cloud as small as possible, you can get up to six months before your project/tenant exhausts its initial quota.
 But you can still log in to the dashboard to view and request allocations.
 You can even